ampproject/amphtml/extensions/amp-tiktok/amp-tiktok.md

 ## Placeholder

-If you would like your component to display a placeholder image in lieu of the video-id, use the full TikTok URL for the `data-src` attribute.
+If you would like your component to display a placeholder image: in lieu of the video-id, use the full TikTok URL for the `data-src` attribute; or use the blockquote implementation.

 ## Attributes